 - GST Act means the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

 Hardware System Support Services means the Services (if any) to be provided by TT under Schedule 3 to the Agreement.

-(i) patents, copyright, rights in circuit layouts, registered designs, trademarks, know how, trade secrets and any right to have confidential information kept confidential; and
+- (i) patents, copyright, rights in circuit layouts, registered designs, trademarks, know how, trade secrets and any right to have confidential information kept confidential.

 LEADR is an organisation formed to promote and facilitate alternative dispute resolution processes.